As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 The Big Bad of the original anime seeks to avert this trope.
 Whether she actually had any chance of success is unclear, but the method she was trying to use was something the heroes had to stop because it ran the risk of causing severe multiversal damage just to maybe bring back one person.
 Precia was too crazy to care about the risk.

-Player deaths are permanent in Sword Art Online, which is about MMO gamers trpped in the game.
+Player deaths are permanent in Sword Art Online, which is about MMO gamers trapped in the game- if the player's HP drops to 0, the hardware fries their brain.
 Later an item is found that can revive someone, but it only has a ten second window between character death and player death.
+In the later arcs, this aspect is no longer present in the VR games (the newer-generation hardware used to play the games doesn't allow for a kill-the-player-in-reality function), though some characters do die in reality for other reasons.

 PS238 followed this trope, until it brought a Mostly Dead character back to life.
 Canonically, the extremely rare ability to restore the dead marks someone as a "Messiah" class healer, which causes all kinds of ethical problems.